Advice for Beginners

 Enthusiasm is great.
-Running around like a subject-matter expert when you barely know the basics is not.
-If you are frustrated because others are not taking Wicca seriously, the real problem may be that they are not taking you seriously.
+Running around like a subject-matter expert when you barely know the basics isn't.

-The problem is, many newcomers don't wait until they have understood this much about Wicca before trying to "convert" their friends.
-It not only makes them look bad because they don't know what they are talking about (yet, at least), but it also looks bad on Wicca as a whole because it presents it as an unstructured collage of metaphysical components without any theology.
+The problem is, many newcomers don't wait until they've understood this much about Wicca before trying to "convert" their friends.
+It not only makes them look bad because they don't know what they're talking about (yet), but it also looks bad on Wicca as a whole because it presents it as an unstructured collage of metaphysical components without any theology.

-While many Wiccans (myself included, obviously) love to inform others and try to answer questions regarding our faith, if you don't know enough to cover the basics of what makes Wicca a religion, you are not yet ready to teach or inform others.
+While many Wiccans (myself included, obviously) love to inform others and try to answer questions regarding our faith, if you don't know enough to cover the basics of what makes Wicca a religion, you aren't yet ready to teach or inform others.
 Those are stages that come later.

 Also keep in mind, spirituality is ever evolving.
 What you believe today you may laugh at a decade down the road.
 What you thought was hogwash yesterday may turn out to be unquestionable truth for you tomorrow.

-How you perceive the Universe right now is not how you are going to perceive it as your life continues to grow, change, and expand.
-Do not be surprised to find yourself walking away from Wicca one day.
-Likewise, do not be surprised if you do walk away that you won't find yourself thrown right back into the mix of Wiccan things.
+How you perceive the Universe right now isn't how you're going to perceive it as your life continues to grow, change, and expand.
+Don't be surprised to find yourself walking away from Wicca one day.

-For more tips and suggestions, see Wicca Beginner Tips.
+For more tips and suggestions in the first year of study, see Wicca Beginner Tips.